Provincial Archival Development Program (PADP) (Provincial: Dept. of Communities, Culture and Heritage)

 - Various deadlines for festivals and events; check individual websites for dates and other information.

 - For assistance, call 1-866-811-0055 (toll-free) or email email@example.com.

-- For digitizing artifacts in museum collections or developing on-line interpretive tools (thus may include archival content).
+- Largely for digitizing artifacts in museum collections or developing online virtual exhibits and interpretive tools (thus may include archival content).

 - Digitized material must be made available and remain on-line for 5 years.

 Heritage Canada’s Clearinghouse of Foundations (National)